saidvandeklundert/sonic_cli/README.md

 Todo:
 - add tail of /var/log/syslog.txt to main view
-- add mem and CPU usage to the main view
 - add systems view that:
   - that displays CPU and mem usage
   - gives a tail of the logs